ZiwiPeak air dried dog food review: How it helped my dog

 The concept of going back to basics was really refreshing to me in this instance.
 A simple comparison of the ingredient list of the respective brands that I’ve tried illustrates the story perfectly for me.

 On one side you have a chemistry textbook, and on the other, you have natural ingredients.

 The process of air-drying eliminates the need for any sort of binding or preservation agent.
 There isn’t a single dry kibble on the market that can compare to the nutritional value offered by this air dried dog food.

-Air-dried dog food gives your dog the majority of the benefits of a raw food diet, with a lot less work for you.
-It doesn’t require artificial fillers or binding agents.
-This fact alone gives ZiwiPeak an advantage that even the best dry kibble on the market can’t compete with.
+On top of that, air-dried dog food gives your pup the majority of the benefits of a raw food diet, with a lot less work for you.

 Since making the change to ZiwiPet products, Carl has had zero incidents of vomiting bile or dry heaving.
 He went from vomiting upwards of multiple times per week to not having a single incident in over 6 months.